Manfred Roeder: Far-right activism

+Criminal charges and terror campaign

 Roeder's career was marked by an abundance of criminal charges, including resistance against state authority, and battery.
-In 1979, seeking to escape charges, Roeder attempted to file for asylum in Iran, as he admired Ruhollah Khomeini for his imposition of strict traditonalist morality.
-He briefly lived in the country for a few months before leaving due to lack of funds and a language barrier; Roeder's asylum request was denied shortly after his departure by Iranian authorities.
+In January 1980, seeking to escape charges, Roeder sought refuge in Lebanon, where he made contact with the Palestinian Liberation Organization, who declined offers at cooperation.
+He then attempted to file for asylum in Iran, as he admired Ruhollah Khomeini for his imposition of strict traditonalist morality.
+He lived in the country for less than a month, but left on 13 February 1980 due to lack of funds and a language barrier; Roeder's asylum request was denied shortly after his departure by Iranian authorities.
+Back in Germany, Roeder sent out death threat letters containing the names of several anti-Nazi resistance figures, including Willy Brandt, Beate Klarsfeld, Theo Sommer, Heinz Galinski, and Marion Gräfin Dönhoff, as well as politicians who had opposed him like Franz Josef Strauß.
+For his involvement with the Ayatollah, Roeder was nicknamed the "Brown Khomeini" by his followers.

-In 1980 the Deutsche Aktionsgruppen ("German Action Groups"), a neo-Nazi organisation founded by Roeder, carried out bombings on buildings that housed foreign workers and asylum seekers, as well as Holocaust memorial sites.
+From February to August 1980, the Deutsche Aktionsgruppen ("German Action Groups"), a neo-Nazi organisation founded by Roeder, carried out bombings on buildings that housed foreign workers and asylum seekers, as well as Holocaust memorial sites.
 In August 1980, the Deutsche Aktionsgruppen attacked a refugee accommodation in Hamburg with molotov cocktails, killing two Vietnamese boat people.
 Within the following month, the group effectively disbanded following the arrest of all its known members.
 Because of his integral role in a terrorist organisation Roeder was sentenced to 13 years in prison in 1982.
-His trial was attended by several of his supporters, including Uwe Böhnhardt and Uwe Mundlos, who later created the National Socialist Underground militant group which perpetrated several xenophobic murders between 2001 and 2010.
 Roeder was released in 1990, after serving two-thirds of his sentence, for good behaviour and a perceived social rehabilitation.